-Becoming a CPA is one of the most rewarding experiences that you will have in your accounting career.
+Becoming a CPA is one of the most rewarding experiences that you will have in your public accounting career.
 Once you get your certificate in the mail from your state board, you’ll instantly feel a huge sense of accomplishment and pride that you were able to set your mind to something and conquer it.
 It’s also one of the most financially beneficial decisions you can make.
 That’s not to say that it’s easy, however.

-Becoming a Certified Public Accountant takes years of education and professional experience as well as months of hard dedication to pass the exam.
+Becoming a Certified Public Accountant takes years of education and professional accounting experience as well as months of hard dedication to pass the exam.
 It’s completely worth it though.
 You’ll find that after you put those three letters behind your name, people will look at you differently.
 You will have earned the respect of your coworkers, colleagues, and even your boss.
 Plus, you should get a pretty sizable raise after passing the CPA exam. 🙂

 The CPA designation is not a federally issued license.
 Instead, it’s issued by each state individually.
-Thus, every state has their own set of rules and requirements that you will need to fulfill in order to become certified.
+Thus, every state has its own set of rules and requirements that you will need to fulfill in order to become certified.
 You should check with your state board to see what the specific requirements are for you.
 Let’s talk about the process of becoming a CPA and the broad steps that you need to go through in each state to get your CPA license.

 How do You Become a Licensed CPA?